maxmatkovski/Neural-Network/README.md

 # Creating an Artificial Neural Network from Scratch, with an Application for Time Series Quantitative Trading

+## YouTube Series
+Explore this topic through the YouTube series: [Neural Networks for Quantitative Trading](https://www.youtube.com/watch?v=Wo5dMEP_BbI&list=PLQVvvaa0QuDcjD5BAw2DxE6OF2tius3V3)

 ## Motivation For Project

 As someone who has studied deep learning in school, I've always been intrigued by the operational intricacies of neural networks.
 While my coursework provided a foundational understanding, the true complexities and capabilities of these models are best grasped through hands-on experience.
 Instead of relying solely on high-level frameworks like Keras or TensorFlow, I decided to challenge myself by constructing a basic neural network from scratch.
 This project aims to strip down the often opaque layers of machine learning libraries, revealing the core mechanisms that drive neural computations.
-By programming the fundamental components—such as activation functions, weight updates, and backpropagation—I hope to demystify how networks learn and make decisions from data.

 ## What even is a Neural Network?